RadieNoice/CP/leetcode/easy/342-power-of-four/solution.md

 ## Mistake Analysis

-TAGS: Logic Error, Conditional Logic
+TAGS: Logic Error, Conditional Logic, Algorithm Choice

-1. **Key Issues**: Attempts 1-5 contain incomplete or incorrect conditional logic for checking if `log(n)/log(4)` is an integer.
-Attempt 6 corrects the return value for n=0 but lacks a final return statement for the conditional check.  `isInteger` is also undefined.
+1. **Key Issues**: Attempt 1 uses an inefficient and incorrect bit manipulation approach (commented-out code).
+The final `if` statement is incomplete and has syntax errors.
+It attempts to use logarithms, but lacks proper checks for `n` being 0 or negative.

-2. **Evolution**: The coder attempted to use logarithms to identify powers of four.
-The attempts gradually refined the conditional check, but failed to complete it or handle edge cases (n=0) correctly until the final attempt.
-The commented-out code suggests exploration of other approaches that were not pursued.
+2. **Evolution**: No significant improvement between attempts; Attempt 1 is fundamentally flawed.
+A correct solution would efficiently check for divisibility by 4 repeatedly, or use bit manipulation to check for a single set bit and its position.